Arshad Warsi: Film career

-Warsi collaborated with Rohit Shetty for Golmaal: Fun Unlimited (2006), which was the first installment of the Golmaal series.
+Warsi collaborated with Rohit Shetty forGolmaal: Fun Unlimited (2006), which was the first installment of the Golmaal series.
 His next release was the comic thriller Anthony Kaun Hai?, directed by Raj Kaushal.
 The film drew from many Hollywood and Bollywood films and Warsi won praise from critics for his role of a conman.
 Raj Lalwani opined that the film "belongs to [him]" and that he was "one of the most underrated actors around".
 He once again teamed up with Rajkumar Hirani and Sanjay Dutt for Lage Raho Munna Bhai (2006), which won him his first Filmfare Award for Best Performance in a Comic Role, IIFA Award for Best Supporting Actor, Zee Cine Award for Best Actor in a Comic Role and Screen Award for Best Supporting Actor.
 His portrayal of a cameraman kidnapped by the Taliban in the counter-terrorism drama Kabul Express (2006), from Kabir Khan, won appreciation.
 H S Bunty wrote that Warsi "steals the show".
 Warsi appeared in the box office success comedy Dhamaal (2007).
 He played the role of a Pakistani footballer living in London in the sports drama Dhan Dhana Dhan Goal (2007).
 In director Jaideep Sen's comedy Krazzy 4, Warsi a person suffering from intermittent explosive disorder.
 The film failed to generate favourable reviews.
 Ameeta Gupta praised Warsi's performance in Deepak Shivdasani's comedy Mr. Black Mr. White (2008).
 He reteamed with Rohit Shetty for the comedy Golmaal Returns (2008).
 His first release of 2009 was Kisse Pyaar Karoon, followed by Ek Se Bure Do.
 He played lead role in Neeraj Vora-directed comedy Shortkut, a remake of the Malayalam film Udayananu Tharam (2005).

 In 2010, Warsi won the Screen Award for Best Supporting Actor and was nominated for the Filmfare Award for Best Supporting Actor and the IIFA Award for Best Supporting Actor for the black-comedy Ishqiya.
 He appeared alongside Naseeruddin Shah and Vidya Balan.
 He produced and acted in Hum Tum Aur Ghost.
 The film received negative reviews and performed poorly financially.
 He once again collaborated with Rohit Shetty for the comedy Golmaal 3.
 It was a commercial success.
 Raja Sen opined that "Warsi [was] killing all the streetside-cred he's built up with bhai-sidekick roles by overdoing it."
 His 2011 releases include the comedies F.A.L.T.U and Double Dhamaal, which were both above-average grossers.
 The former was directed by Remo D'Souza and was inspired by the 2006 American comedy film Accepted, directed by Steve Pink.
 Preeti Arora called the latter a "huge disappointment".